Kama93/Orometric-Methods-for-Bounded-Metric-Data/README.md

 - numpy  (1.16.3)

 The number in brackets are the versions that were used for the experiments.
-We used Python Version 3.7.3 for our experiments.
+We used Python version 3.7.3 for our experiments.